h0lmes/terry/README.md

 terry
 =====

-This project is a desktop dock panel written in Lazarus (object pascal).
+This project is a desktop dock panel written in Lazarus (Free Pascal).

+Operating systems: Win Vista and later.
+Can be compiled for x86/x64.

 =====